-Summary of Research:
+Summary of PhD research:

-Problems with interpersonal relationships and emotional processing (social cognition) are commonly affected after a brain trauma.
+Problems with interpersonal relationships and emotional processing (social cognition) are commonly affected after brain trauma.
 These issues often go unrecognised, particularly in the presence of apparently normal cognitive exams of memory and attention.
-This can have long-term impacts of rehabilitation, relationships with family and friends and often the ability to return to work.
+This can have long-term impacts on rehabilitation, relationships with family and friends and often the ability to return to work.
 We have developed a computer-based system to repeatedly test cognitive function, including measures of social cognition.
 Targeting patients in the acute phase prior to discharge, we will aim to track cognitive performance over time.
-Combined with neuroimaging this will 1) provide better understanding of TBI and 2) improve patient care as outpatients by intervening where necessary.
+Combined with neuroimaging this will 1) provide a better understanding of TBI and 2) improve patient care as outpatients by intervening where necessary.

 Cognitive neuroscience, neuropsychology, neuroimaging, social cognition, sport psychology, paediatric traumatic brain injury and neurocognitive disorders.
 I am interested in the cognitive and affective difficulties experienced by individuals with neurological conditions.
 In addition, I am keen to better understand caregiver burden and translation of research into public health policy.